leohmcx/challenge-digio-bank/README.md

 - `GET /maior-compra/{ano}` - Return the greatest purchase for the year.
 - `GET /clientes-fieis` - Return top 3 loyal customers with the greatest recurring purchases.

-Pojo: `name, document, recomendation, total purchase quantities and values.`
+Pojo: `name, document, recomendation, total purchase quantities.`
 - `GET /recomendacao/cliente/tipo` - Return a recommendation of wine based in the types of customer most buy.